opsdisk/pagodo/README.md

 Offensive Security maintains the Google Hacking Database (GHDB) found here:
 <https://www.exploit-db.com/google-hacking-database>.
 It is a collection of Google searches, called dorks, that can be
 used to find potentially vulnerable boxes or other juicy info that is picked up by Google's search bots.

 ## Terms and Conditions

-These are the same terms and conditions found in [yagooglesearch](https://github.com/opsdisk/yagooglesearch#terms-and-conditions).
+The terms and conditions for `pagodo` are the same terms and conditions found in [yagooglesearch](https://github.com/opsdisk/yagooglesearch#terms-and-conditions).

 This code is supplied as-is and you are fully responsible for how it is used.
 Scraping Google Search results may